pkeech/ubi-podman-oscap/README.md

 | Wind River (WRLinux) | 10.19, 8 |

 ### Usage (Standalone)
 Use the following steps to build and run this Docker Image.
-Additionally, this image can be used within a CI/CD Pipeline.

 1. Build the Docker image and tag `docker build src -t << IMAGE-NAME >>`
 2. Create a Temporary Docker Volume `docker volume create podman-temp`
 3. Run the Docker Image `docker run -it --rm --privileged -v podman-temp:/var/lib/containers << IMAGE-NAME >>`
+4.

+### Usage (Gitlab)
+Use the following steps as a guide to create a Gitlab CI stage.

+1. *Placeholder*

 ### Changes & Updates
 View the [Changelog](https://github.com/pkeech/ubi-podman-oscap/blob/main/CHANGELOG.md)